Private Student Loans

 How do borrowers use the law?

 First, anyone can make a request for information as explained above.
 The law requires that they give it to borrowers who have been accelerated, or have been in default for at least 12 months.
-Even if a borrower hasn't been in default, they may give helpful information anyway in response to a request.
+Even if a borrower hasn't been in default, there are other laws that allow them to request information from their loan servicer.
 Jubilee Legal has prepared a template letter that anyone can download, fill in, and send here.
 (If you send the letter via certified mail, you will have a tracking number and proof of when it was received.)

 Second, this new law provides that if a lender, servicer, or collector violates it, they may have to pay attorney fees.
 This is called "fee shifting," and it allows legal practices like Jubilee Legal to help clients exercise their rights without having to pay anything themselves.